morningspace/oc/README.md

-# An Enhanced Version of OpenShift Client
+# An Enhanced Version of OpenShift CLI